ansys/pyfluent/doc/source/user_guide/transfer_data.rst

   >>> )

-Similarly, you can use the ``transfer_case`` function to transfer a case file between PyFluent sessions.
+Similarly, you can use the :func:`transfer_case() <ansys.fluent.core.utils.data_transfer.transfer_case>` function to transfer a case file between PyFluent sessions.